Prevalence of Sternal Wound Infections and Saphenous Harvesting Site Infection in Patients Undergoing Coronary Artery Bypass Graft Surgery

 1 Department of Cardiovascular Surgery, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran

-3 Razavi Cancer Research Center, Razavi Hospital, Imam Reza International University, Mashhad, Iran.
+3 Razavi Cancer Research Center, Razavi Hospital, Imam Reza International University, Mashhad, Iran

-4 International Baccalaureate Student, Victoria Park collegiate Institute, Toronto, Canada.
+4 International Baccalaureate Student, Victoria Park Collegiate Institute, Toronto, Canada

 Abstract